Plant-based chocolate tarts with zesty raw base tart crust and decadent spicy chocolate ganache filling.

 Special thank you to Amore di Mona for sponsoring this post.

-Warm weather has been a little late in the UK this year so I’m bringing some heat and spice with these Chilli Lime Chocolate Tarts.
-A new flavour combination for me and absolutely divine with chocolate.
+Warm weather has been a little late in the UK this year so I’m bringing some heat and spice with these Chili Lime Chocolate Tarts.
+A new flavor combination for me and absolutely divine with chocolate.

 Perfect to spice up your Summer celebrations I say.